-I got this cigar from Brian the Lion of the Stogie Show.
-He was generous enough to let me into his personal stash of cigars that he brought back from his IPCPR Vegas trip.
+I got this cigar from one of the hosts of the Stogie Show.
+He offered to let me into his personal stash of cigars that he brought back from the IPCPR Vegas conference.

 At the time of this review not too much information exists on the Veritas Connecticut.
 On Veritas Cigars Facebook page there is nothing and on their website there is nearly no information on their cigars and no information at all on the Connecticut stick.
 So as far as company and cigar background I am having to wing it a bit.

 Origin: Esteli - Nicaragua